energyapps/utility-scale-solar-through-years/README.md

 This is a codebase that will allow energy.gov users to quickly get started developing new graphics and maps.
 By cloning this repo, you can immediately begin coding.

+The contents of this page are in the Public Domain

 ## Dependencies
 - Git (obviously)
-- Download and install [Jekyll](http://jekyllrb.com/).[Jekyll Documentation](https://jekyllrb.com/docs/home/) and specific documentation about Jekyll and [Github Pages](https://jekyllrb.com/docs/github-pages/).
+- Download and install [Jekyll](http://jekyllrb.com/).
+[Jekyll Documentation](https://jekyllrb.com/docs/home/) and specific documentation about [Jekyll and Github Pages](https://jekyllrb.com/docs/github-pages/).
 - [Pym.js](http://blog.apps.npr.org/pym.js/) is used for making fully responsive iframes.
 - [Foundation CSS](http://foundation.zurb.com/sites.html) is often used but not required.